p7u/p7u.github.io/_posts/2015-11-01-scala-types-invariance.md

 the compiler.

 The reason is straightforward.
 Imagine the `Box` type was not invariant.
 Then an unsuspecting programmer could try to pack furniture in book boxes, as the example underlines.

-> Closing remarks
+#### Closing remarks

-In the next article I will demonstrate that it's actually possible to relax the restriction placed upon the type `Box` (by making it invariant), I will discuss the forces that could lead to such a venture, and of course I will also clarify things with an example.
+In the next article I will demonstrate that it's actually possible to relax the invariance restriction placed upon the type `Box`, I will discuss the forces that could lead to such a venture, and of course I will also clarify things with an example.